Five mindset shifts for when your website has been “nearly done” for months

 When it's time to stop DIYing

-• You've started and stopped multiple times
+• You have started and stopped multiple times

 • You spend more time researching platforms than actually building